jbreeden/lamina/README.md

 Installation
 ------------

-- Download or clone the `binaries-win` branch of this repo
+- [Download](https://github.com/jbreeden/lamina/archive/binaries-win.zip) and extract the binaries
-- Put the runtime/ directory on your path
+- Put the `runtime/` directory on your path

 Application Types
 -----------------